astrovm/hosty/README.md

 #### How to install the requirements

 * Ubuntu/Mint/Debian:
 $ sudo apt-get install wget curl gawk p7zip
 * Arch/Manjaro/Antergos:
 $ sudo pacman -S wget curl gawk p7zip
 * Fedora/RHEL/CentOS:
 $ sudo yum install wget curl gawk p7zip
 * SUSE:
 $ sudo zypper in wget curl gawk p7zip

 ### How to install hosty

 $ curl -L git.io/hosty | sh

 ## How to run hosty

 $ sudo hosty

 ## Whitelist

 You can include exceptions editing the file /etc/hosts.whitelist (With root permissions), one domain name per line.

 Besides, hosty apply a internal whitelist for safety.
 If you want only use your custom whitelist and avoid the internal whitelist run:

 $ sudo hosty --all

-## How to restore your original hosts file
-$ sudo hosty --restore

-## How to see the result without changing the file
-$ hosty --debug

-## How to uninstall hosty
-$ sudo rm /usr/local/bin/hosty

 ## Add host files sources